Garden area in Chattanooga, Tennessee.

 Cliff in Chattanooga, Tennessee

 After clipping into an anchor at the top, we were rewarded with a treetop view overlooking the lush green valley.
-The sun slowly disappeared on the horizon cuing that it was time to rappel down with a sense of accomplishment.
+The sun slowly disappeared on the horizon, so it was time to rappel down with a sense of accomplishment.

-Before the trip ended, we also headed back to High Point Climbing Gym for some indoor climbing.
+Before the trip ended, we also returned to High Point Climbing Gym for indoor climbing.
 We stuck to the routes with auto belays and especially loved checking out the outdoor walls, which gave us a unique view of the city.

-I could have easily spent the whole day here because, in addition to dozens of bouldering and climbing routes to try, there are yoga classes and a decked out gym you have access to with the purchase of a day pass.
+I could have easily spent the whole day here because, in addition to dozens of bouldering and climbing routes to try, there are yoga classes and a decked-out gym that you can access with the purchase of a day pass.

 Ruby Falls